alineestkyr/Artifact-Travalogues-/README.md

 ## Research tips
 1. For good quality images, try Google Arts and Culture and museum websites.
 2. Look for the *who, what, where and when.* For instance, take note of who (person or institution) owned the artifact, where it was located and for what period of time.
+3. Use websites and other accessible online sources.

 ## Documenting external sources
 * Citations will be tracked on the markdown sheet in each folder.